700 West Greek Row, Arlington, TX 76019

 To apply for admission, please visit the Music Department Graduate Admissions page, and submit both a prospective music student application and a University application (through “ApplyTexas”).
 Applicants also submit:

 Incoming students must have completed a Bachelor’s degree at the time of enrollment.
-We also require diagnostic tests to assess entering students’ proficiency in analysis and history; remedial coursework may be required based on this review.
+We also perform transcript reviews to assess students’ proficiency in analysis and history; remedial coursework may be required based on this review.

 Applicants wishing to be considered for assistantships (when available) must also submit:

 Applicants for the assistantship will complete a sample teaching demonstration to assess their potential teaching abilities.